Hepper is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 Height: 20–24 inches (51–61 cm)

-The Wirehaired Pointing Griffon is a versatile and highly skilled sporting breed known for its distinctive wiry coat and exceptional hunting abilities.
-This breed hails from Europe and was specifically developed for pointing and retrieving game birds in harsh terrains.
-With their keen noses and boundless energy, Wirehaired Pointing Griffons excel as hunting companions, equally proficient on both land and water.
+The Wirehaired Pointing Griffon is a versatile and highly skilled sporting breed known for their distinctive wiry coat and exceptional hunting abilities.
+They’re native to Europe and were developed for pointing and retrieving game birds in harsh terrains.
+With their keen noses and boundless energy, Wirehaired Pointing Griffons excel as hunting companions, equally proficient on land and water.

-Their affable and obedient nature makes them not only excellent hunting partners but also beloved family pets.
-Characterized by their rugged appearance and wiry coat, these dogs are as hardworking as they are affectionate, forming strong bonds with their families while displaying unwavering dedication in the field.
+Their courteous and obedient nature makes them excellent hunting partners and beloved family pets.
+Characterized by their rugged appearance and wiry coat, Griffons are as hardworking as they are affectionate.
+They form strong bonds with their families while displaying unwavering dedication in the field.

 2. Saarloos Wolfdog